 But as much as it introduces new themes, Resident Evil 7 also harks back to the oldest games in the series.
 You'll be exploring a decrepit mansion, using green herbs to heal yourself, and carefully lining up headshots to save ammo - at least when you're not running away.

 Yeah, the story gets a bit silly (though mercifully avoids almost all the expansive Resident Evil lore - this is a great entry point to the series) and the boss fights are slightly rubbish, but Resident Evil 7 is really, really scary - and you can't ask for much more than that.
 Just don't ask us to try it out in PS VR, we haven't dared yet.

 Read more in our full Resident Evil 7 review.

-Fallout 4 is one of the best games out at the moment, and transports the player to a post-apocalyptic open world called 'the commonwealth'.
+Fallout 4 is one of the best games in the series, and transports the player to a post-apocalyptic open world called 'the commonwealth'.
 You'll encounter other survivors as well as hugely mutated beasts like the Deathclaw (you'll understand when you play) and with limited ammo in a post-apocalyptic world, it's not just a case of shooting your enemies down - although that's pretty fun too.